 You might have heard that lead is toxic to the developing brain and nervous system in children.
 But it does more harm than that.

-The International Agency for Research on Cancer (IARC) has classified lead as “probably carcinogenic to humans” (source).
+To begin with, the International Agency for Research on Cancer (IARC) has classified lead as “probably carcinogenic to humans” (source).

-(If you are a cancer patient or survivor, please contact me for a free consultation to identify the most impactful steps you can take right now to reduce exposure to cancer-feeding chemicals.
+Therefore, if you are a cancer patient or survivor, please contact me for a free consultation to identify the most impactful steps you can take right now to reduce exposure to cancer-feeding chemicals.
 To clarify, lead can hide in unexpected places.
 So, we can go over the products you use to make sure that there are no hidden sources of exposure to lead and other heavy metals.

 Speaking from a safety standpoint, Wear Pact carries mainly three types of clothing, made with: